robmasocco/AOS-TAG/ideas.md

 ## load_test.c

 This tester was meant to investigate the performances of this system.
-We have many factors at play, especially considering that this code runs in the kernel and must be reached via a GATE.
+We have many factors at play, especially considering that this code runs in the kernel and must be called via a GATE.
 Essentially, operations can be divided in two groups: those interacting with the BST and those handling messages.
-About the first group, all depends on the actual performance of the data structure employed, which is thoroughly described [here](https://www.cs.cmu.edu/~sleator/papers/self-adjusting.pdf).
+About the first group, everything depends on the actual performance of the data structure employed, which is thoroughly described [here](https://www.cs.cmu.edu/~sleator/papers/self-adjusting.pdf).
+As already noted, the only two differences from the original implementation are the absence of the *splay* step in the search operation, and the join-based deletion scheme.
-About the second group, much has already been told, however the only metric that has been valued in this project is *perceived user space latency* of a group of read or write operations on a single level of an instance.
+About the second group, much has already been told, however the only metric that has been valued in this project is **perceived user space latency** of a group of read or write operations on a single level of an instance.
 TODO